agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 * NCBI Tree Viewer, http://www.ncbi.nlm.nih.gov/projects/treeview/

 **Computer Resources**
 * This lab will use McMaster's Virtual Machines, see the demo on how to login using your MacID.
+Instructions to install Microsoft Remote Desktop software for UTS Virtual Desktop, https://uts.mcmaster.ca/computer-labs/
 * You will be automatically logged out after 10 minutes of mouse inactivity.
 Use **CAFFEINE** to override the automatic log out – **REMEMBER TO LOG OUT MANUALLY AT THE END OF THE LAB**.
 * All files and work on the computers will be lost when you log out.
 Be sure to save your work elsewhere.